-Prior to the start of any program or its clinical component, students must submit proof of completion and current certification in CPR for the Healthcare Provider.
+Prior to the start of any program with a clinical externship component, students must submit proof of completion and current certification in CPR for the Healthcare Provider.
 Failure to keep this certification current could impact the student's ability to attend the clinical education center, to complete the program's graduation requirements, or to obtain certification after the completion of the program of study.
 It is the student's responsibility to maintain current certification.

-Pre-Enrollment Policy
+Nurse Assistant Pre-Enrollment Policy